 So, how do you introduce AI to your workplace compliantly?

 Need support with this?
-BrightHR’s adviceline is available 24/7 to answer your questions and make sure your policies are legally sound.
+BrightHR’s adviceline is available 24/7 to answer your questions and make sure your policies cover all bases.

 The rise of AI could raise salaries and create jobs